 Living in Woolwich

 The area has primary and secondary schools which obtain excellent results.
-Schools in Woolwich have been visited by The Majesty’s Inspector of Education, Children Service and Skills, and have received very positive comments.
+Schools have been visited by The Majesty’s Inspector of Education, Children Service and Skills, and have received very positive comments.
 Those who are thinking of moving to Woolwich can be assured that the educational system is more than capable of delivering an outstanding educational experience.

 Crime rates within Woolwich are marginally decreasing year on year.
-From August 2011 to August 2014 crime stats within Woolwich have decreased by 36.5%, this percentage takes into consideration offences such as ASB, burglary, robbery, theft, vehicle, violence, drugs and also many public order offences.
+From August 2011 to August 2014 crime stats have decreased by 36.5%, this percentage takes into consideration offences such as ASB, burglary, robbery, theft, vehicle, violence, drugs and also many public order offences.
 The Greenwich Council are working hard to decrease crime rates within the area, to ensure that Greenwich becomes an even more safe and secure Borough to live in.

 This venture, which reaches from Reading in the west to Abbey Wood and Shenfield in the east, will decrease the time it takes to travel to the heart of London from Woolwich.
 Greenwich Council aim to have 6 trains running an hour, and the journey from Woolwich to Tottenham Court Road will be 14 minutes.